 We closely follow what is going on with the most innovative companies that can affect the future.
-This past quarter, there was a lot of activity among the big players in AI.
-Open AI had a busy quarter, releasing numerous updates to their popular ChatGPT.
+This past quarter, there was a lot of activity among the big players in Al. Open Al had a busy quarter, releasing a bevy of updates to their popular ChatGPT.
 Users are now greeted with prompts and speech options are now a part of the consumer's way of interacting with the service.
 Other players that offer Large Language Models (LLMs) were also very busy.
 Google added image upload capability to Bard.
 Apple indicated that they have been working on a framework, code named Ajax, to build LLMs and are deciding how to release it to consumers.
 In addition, private company Anthropic raised more than \$1B and announced a partnership with Amazon.

-Innovation Fund holding Nvidia had a very active quarter as well.
+The company that is widely considered the bellwether for AI, Nvidia, had a very active quarter.
 On the product development and release side, the company announced that their Super Grasshopper Superchip will enter production in Q2 of 2024.
 The new combo chip will combine a Graphics Processing Unit (GPU) and a Computer Processing Unit (CPU).
-This has the potential to be game changing, as each AI system requires a CPU and a GPU.
-The GPU space is dominated right now by Nvidia and adding more functionality to their processors could enable them to solidify their lead for a while.
-The company also announced a handful of venture investments in the quarter to expand the AI ecosystem that they want to be a leader in.
-Financing for AI, and specifically Generative AI, continued to be robust in the period.
+Nvidia also announced a handful of venture investments in the quarter to expand the AI ecosystem that they want to be a leader in.
+Financing for AI, and specifically Generative AI continued to be robust in the period.

 As AI gains in popularity, it is also attracting the attention from regulators.
 In the third quarter, the FTC demanded certain records from Open AI.
-In addition, the larger players made voluntary AI governance pledges to the White House.
-We expect more to come in this area in the next year and beyond.
+In addition, the large players made voluntary AI governance pledges to the White House.